wp-plugins/fancybox-for-wordpress/readme.txt

 Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
 No further configuration needed.
 However, you can customize it from the Options Page if you like... :)

-All images on the page will be considered part of a gallery, allowing you and your visitors to navigate through them with the [FancyBox](http://fancy.klade.lv/) interface.
+You can easely customize almost anything you can think about fancybox: the border, margin width and color, zoom speed, animation type, close button position, overlay color and opacity and even more advanced option like several options to group images into galleries, and more...

-The plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) to ANY image links that open an image.
-This includes posts, the sidebar, etc.
+By default, the plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) to ANY image links that open an image.
+This includes posts, the sidebar, etc, so you can activate it and it will be applied automatically.

-The requirements are that the link is an image (for example a thumbnail), and that it links to a JPG, PNG or GIF file (that will be the full size image).

-This plugin will NOT apply [FancyBox](http://fancy.klade.lv/) on text links, but i will implement a setting in the Options Page to customize this in future versions.

 Finally, i have only tested the plugin in WordPress 2.7, so it's very recomended to use it with WordPress 2.7 or later.
 After all, there's no reason why you shouldn't be already using WP2.7, is there? ;)

 = Changelog =

+2.5 Updates:

+* Support for localizations (Spanish and German localizations included)
+* Some parts of the code completely rewritten
+* Fixed fancybox files being loaded on the admin pages
+* New options for close button position, custom jquery expressions, iframe content
+* Options page mostly rewritten, better organized.
+* Medium/advanced, troubleshooting/uninstall options collapsable, hidden by default
+* Better support guidelines and links on options page
+* Settings link on the Manage plugins page
+* Custom expression hidden when not used
+* Title atribute on IMG tags is now copied to its parent A tag for better caption support
+* New uninstall options and better handling of new options when installing/updating
+* Cleans any old options no longer needed when plugin is activated/updated

 2.2 Updtades: